Staffing: Quantity and quality

 Staffing an organization focuses on both the quality and the quantity of the staff.

 The quantity is the number of staff.
 The organization forecasts workforce quantity requirements and then compares it to the available workforce.
 If the headcount matches the requirement, then the organization is fully staffed.
 If the requirement exceeds the number of available employees, then the organization is understaffed.
 If the available staff exceeds the requirements, then the organization is overstaffed and may need to stop hiring and layoff employees.
 When a company is understaffed, the staffing process may restart.

 The quality is having the right person for the job.
 The right person should have a job and an organization match.
 The job match involves the employee's knowledge, skills, abilities, and other characteristics and how they work with the job's tasks.
 The organization match is when the person has the same organizational values as the organization.

-Core staffing actives
+Core staffing activities

-The five core staffing actives are recruitment, selection, employment, training, and retaining.
+Human resource management (HRM) encompasses a spectrum of functions and activities aimed at managing an organization's workforce effectively.
+Core staffing activities are integral components of HRM, focusing on the acquisition and management of human resources within an organization.
+These activities are fundamental in building and maintaining a skilled and motivated workforce.
+The five core staffing activities are recruitment, selection, employment, training and retention.

 Recruitment

-Herbert Heneman has described an effective recruiting process as the cornerstone of an effective staffing system.